yananhub/flying-gradle-plugin/README.md

 # Maven Central Portal publish plugin (new publish process)

-According to Sonatype, from March 12th, 2024, all repositories will be published through the Central Portal.
+According to Sonatype, the Central Portal will replace the legacy OSSRH service for publishing.
 However, there is currently no official Gradle plugin to do this.
 This project is based on Gradle built-in plugin to implement it.
 The general idea is to use Gradle's built-in "maven-publish" plugin to publish the package to the local repository, then package the resources in the local repository into a bundle, and finally upload it to the Maven Central Portal.

 To use the plugin, just add the following to the `build.gradle` file: